 Getting there: Take the bus, bike or rideshare to the corner of Fell and Divisadero.
 Arrive before 9pm for a shorter line and no cover.

 7. Castro Street Fair—Sunday, Oct.
 6

 The Castro Street Fair started in 1974 when Harvey Milk, the first openly gay elected official in the history of California, founded it as a celebration of community.
 Today, the fair includes hundreds of local vendors, artists and community organizations.
 Come explore the most colorful neighborhood in San Francisco and plug into the community that makes it thrive.

 Take MUNI to Castro Street stop

 Bank of America credit card holders, it’s your lucky weekend!
-Folks with a Bank of America credit or debit card can enjoy free admission to seven Bay Area museums on October 6th and 7th.
+Folks with a Bank of America credit or debit card can enjoy free admission to seven Bay Area museums on October 5th and 6th.
 Take this chance to stroll through the trees of Golden Gate Park and explore the tucked away de Young Museum.
 Wander into the Contemporary Jewish Museum located right in downtown SF.
 Or make a trip into the Presidio to discover the classics at the Legion of Honor.
+Learn more.

 Participating Museums in San Francisco and Oakland